dkkdark/GP-MCP/README.md

 4. Run the chat using 'streamlit run streamlit.py'.
 You should be redirected to a browser

-You also need OpenAI api key in your environment.
+You also need OpenAI api key in .env file.

-Contact me in case of questions